 \subsection{Metallic carbon nanotubes}

-Numerous studies have been carried out on the electronic transport properties of functionalized carbon nanonubes, including or instance, theoretical \cite{Latil2004,IshiiInelastic2010,Jemai19,Fan20}, and experimental works \cite{Jouni22} (and Refs.\ therein).
-It is obviously a 1D system, but it exhibits a 1D/2D transition in the presence of a sufficiently large number of defects to be of interest in this review.
+Numerous studies have been carried out on the electronic transport properties of functionalized carbon nanotubes, including for instance, theoretical \cite{Latil2004,IshiiInelastic2010,Jemai19,Fan20}, and experimental works \cite{Jouni22} (and Refs.\ therein).
+It is obviously a 1D system, but it exhibits a 1D/2D transition in the presence of a sufficiently large number of defects and thus is of interest in this review.

 The case of metallic nanotubes with resonant defects (therefore with flat bands if the system with defects is periodic) shows results related to graphene.
 The type of defects, the circumference $C_h$ of the nanotube and the Fermi energy are determinant for the localization phenomenon and the transport regime\,\cite{Jemai19}.
-In short, for a sufficiently low defect concentration $c$, the elastic mean-free path $L_e$ of the charge carriers is greater $C_h$ and the transport regime is be 1D regime.
-But when for a sufficiently high $c$, it is possible to have $L_e$ and the localization length $\xi$ smaller than the circumference and the regime becomes 2D as for monolayer graphene.
-This can already be seen in the density of states (DOS), which are very close to the DOS of the free-defect nanotube at low $c$ (Fig.\,\ref{Fig_transp_nanotube}(a)) and very similar to monolayer graphene at high $c$ (Fig.\,\ref{Fig_transp_nanotube}(c,d)).
+In short, for a sufficiently low defect concentration $c$, the elastic mean free path $L_e$ of the charge carriers is greater $C_h$ and the transport regime is the 1D regime.
+However, for a sufficiently high $c$, it is possible to have $L_e$ and the localization length $\xi$ smaller than the circumference and the regime becomes 2D as for monolayer graphene.
+This can already be seen in the density of states (DOS), which is very close to the DOS of the free-defect nanotube at low $c$ (Fig.\,\ref{Fig_transp_nanotube}(a)) and very similar to monolayer graphene at high $c$ (Fig.\,\ref{Fig_transp_nanotube}(c,d)).
 At low concentrations $c$, transport is well described by the 1D quantum transport theory except very close to the neutrality point ($E_F \approx E_D$) where even the DOS is modified by the adsorbates.
 This 1D behavior is confirmed by the linear dependence of $\xi$ on $L_e$ (Thouless relation, Fig.\,\ref{Fig_transp_nanotube}(b)), which is not achieved at high $c$.